fivetran/terraform-provider-fivetran/docs/resources/user.md

 ## Import

-To import an existing `fivetran_user` resource into your terraform state you need to get `user_id`.
+1. To import an existing `fivetran_user` resource into your Terraform state, you need to get `user_id`.
-You can retrieve all users via [Data Source: fivetran_users](/docs/data-sources/users)
+You can retrieve all users using the [fivetran_users data source](/docs/data-sources/users).

-Then define an empty resource in your .tf configuration:
+2. Define an empty resource in your `.tf` configuration:

 ```hcl
 resource "fivetran_user" "my_imported_fivetran_user" {